Adhamkmopp/Population-Genetics/README.md

 ##### Author: (alphabetical order)
 Natthawut Adulyanukosol, Adham Khaled, Emilia Rolander Langkjær, Povilas Matusevicius, Malou Fabricius Rægaard Storm, Tharsika Vimalasuntharam

+## Course Summary:
+Learning population genetics theory by applying the concepts directly.
+The task for the final project was to determine the population structure and admixture in a sample group of spacially disparate populations of gazelle subpecies in Kenya.

 ## Directories: